 Exchange of Contracts: Once both parties are satisfied with the terms of the contract and all conditions have been met, the contracts are exchanged.
 This involves the buyer and seller signing identical copies of the contract, which are then swapped between their legal representatives.
 At this point, the transaction becomes legally binding, and the deposit (usually a percentage of the purchase price) is paid by the buyer.

-Cooling-Off Period (if applicable): In some jurisdictions, buyers may have a cooling-off period after exchanging contracts during which they can withdraw from the sale without penalty.
+Cooling-Off Period (if applicable): In NSW, buyers may have a cooling-off period after exchanging contracts during which they can withdraw from the sale and forfeiting their 0.25% deposit to the vendor should they rescind the contract.
 However, this period is typically short (e.g., 5-10 business days) and may not apply in certain circumstances, such as auctions or when the buyer waives their right to a cooling-off period.

 Settlement Preparation: Both parties' legal representatives work to prepare for settlement, which involves finalising financial arrangements, transferring ownership of the property, and ensuring all necessary documentation is in order.